nasoboem/frankenmuff/README.md

 If anyone wants to send me a contender.
 Get in touch and I will test them against my Franken Muff.

-If you also want a Franken Muff with so many holes that you have to tare of faces from oter pedals and make your Muff ware them as a totem mask.
+If you also want a Franken Muff with so many holes that you have to tare of faces from other pedals and make your Muff ware them as a totem mask.
 Be my guest and have fun with your Big Muff Pi.